Hospital El Salvador

-The Hospital El Salvador is a major hospital in San Salvador, El Salvador, and is planned to be the largest hospital in Latin America.
-The first phase was constructed between March and June 2020 as a conversion of the International Fair and Convention Center (Centro Internacional de Ferias y Convenciones, CIFCO) and forms part of El Salvador's response to the COVID-19 pandemic, exclusively receiving COVID-19 patients.
+The Hospital El Salvador is a major hospital in San Salvador, El Salvador, which was planned to be the largest hospital in Latin America.
+The first phase was constructed between March and June 2020 as a conversion of the International Fair and Convention Center (Centro Internacional de Ferias y Convenciones, CIFCO) and formed part of El Salvador's response to the COVID-19 pandemic, exclusively receiving COVID-19 patients.
 Originally intended to be temporary, it was announced in June 2020 that the hospital conversion would be made permanent.
 In its first phase, the hospital has 400 available beds, a number which was expected to increase to 2,000 total beds upon completion of phase 3 of construction.
 However, phase 3 was not opened as a hospital and instead served as a vaccination facility.
+With the decline of the pandemic, the facility has been announced as the home for a new medical school and also houses offices for the Salvadoran health ministry.

 History

+Conversion and construction

 On 14 March 2020, President Nayib Bukele announced that a temporary hospital would be constructed in the CIFCO building, the country's main convention center.
 At the time, there were no reported COVID-19 cases in El Salvador, but Bukele warned of a potential "collapse" of the health system when cases did arrive.
 The Salvadorean transparency court, the Corte de Cuentas de El Salvador, recommended in April that the new hospital be made permanent; the court's president floated the idea of moving the convention center to other facilities.
 During construction, two workers of the Ministry of Public Works and Transportation tested positive for the virus.
 Personnel worked in three shifts to accelerate work.

 The facility was inaugurated by the president on 22 June, at which time he announced the hospital conversion would be permanent because of the large investment made.
 Also at that time, the hospital was named the "Hospital El Salvador", representing the saving of lives that was hoped would take place there.
 The inauguration event was closed to journalists, and on multiple occasions officials denied newspaper photographers access to the site.
 US$25 million was spent on the first phase of the conversion of the former convention center, with the entire facility costing $75 million.
 Covering 36000 m2, the facility features a blood bank, morgue, and radiology area, among other amenities.
 At the same time the hospital opened, the government began hiring to fill medical and administrative positions.
 Prior to the pandemic, there were just 30 intensive care unit (ICU) beds in all of El Salvador; surge capacity had brought that number to 157 by the time the hospital opened.